-Safety columns are written for the education of all SFC pilot and form a valuable part of Safety communication as explained in the SFC SMS Manual.
+Safety columns are written for the education of all SFC pilots, and form a valuable part of safety communication as explained in the SFC Safety Management System Manual.
 The subject matter is chosen as a direct result of safety reporting from you, our members and staff.
-Safety manager Safety Columns are also published in our Club newsletter. the 'Sydney Flyer'.
+Safety manager safety columns are also published in our club newsletter, the 'Sydney Flyer'.

 - Dec/Jan 16 - From Threshold to Taxi Speed (By Bill Cooper)

 - Jun/July 16 - Reporting and 'Aviate, Navigate, Communicate'

 - Aug/Sep 16 - Discipline as it applies to Airmanship (including Kern Airmanship Model)

 - Oct/Nov 16 - Maintaining confidence and skills: Part of Airmanship